Cynthia Leonard: Biography

-Cynthia organized the Good Samaritan Society, and after the great Chicago fire, she established a homeless shelter for the "unfortunate" women of the city.
+Leonard organized the Good Samaritan Society, and after the Great Chicago Fire in 1881, she established a homeless shelter for the "unfortunate" women of the city.
 She was instrumental in the decision to place matrons in Chicago prisons, and she authored two novels: Adventures of Lena Rouden, or the Rebel Spy and Fading Footprints, or the Last of the Iroquois.

-In 1880, working with the Ladies Lecture Bureau, she helped organize a number of benefits for the Irish Famine.
-She was afterward accused of mismanaging (keeping for herself) some of the funds raised at one of these events.

-After she separated from her husband, Cynthia took their two youngest daughters, Nellie and Suzanne, to New York City to launch the girls' musical careers and to broaden her own political horizons.
+After she separated from her husband, Leonard took their two youngest daughters, Nellie and Suzanne, to New York City to launch the girls' musical careers and to broaden her own political horizons.
 There she organized the Science of Life Club and in 1880 managed a benefit for starving women and children in Ireland.
 In 1888, she became the first woman to run for mayor of New York City.
-She died in New Jersey in 1908.
+She died on the morning of April 9, 1908, aged 80, at the home of her daughter, Ida, in Rutherford, New Jersey.

-In a May 3, 1914 interview with Djuna Barnes, Lillian Russell gave this testament to her mother:
+In a May 3, 1914, interview with Djuna Barnes, Lillian Russell paid this tribute to her mother:

-To be a great woman, a great person, one must have suffered, even... suffered in great crises.
-What have I done that I should be famous— nothing but powdered a bit gently the cheeks that God gave me and smoothed the hair that I was born with, laughed and proven a faultless set of teeth.
+To be a great woman, a great person, one must have suffered, even ... suffered in great crises.
+What have I done that I should be famous – nothing but powdered a bit gently the cheeks that God gave me and smoothed the hair that I was born with, laughed and proven a faultless set of teeth.
 Any grinning idol, well painted, can do as well, but the real women, the big women, are those who toil and never write of it, those who labor and never cry of it, those who forfeit all and never seek reward.
 Begin this article with the name Lillian Russell, but end it with the name of such as was Cynthia Leonard.